lipido/fronty.js/README.md

 myComponent.start();
 ```

-A special component is the `RouterComponent`, a class that is able to simulate
+Another special component is the `RouterComponent`, a class that is able to
-"multiple-pages" inside a single-page application by using the hash part of the
+simulate "multiple-pages" inside a single-page application by using the hash
-current url.
+part of the current url.

 ## Hello World!
 Here you have a single page with a minimal code to see fronty.js working.